MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy-jupyter-nb-config.md

 1. Download just the .ipynb files from the Github repo [https://github.com/Microsoft/ML-Server-Python-Samples](https://github.com/Microsoft/ML-Server-Python-Samples):

-  + Go to the source page [ML-Server-Python-Samples/microsoftml/quickstarts/binary-classification/Binary+Classification+Quickstart.ipynb](https://github.com/Microsoft/ML-Server-Python-Samples/blob/master/microsoftml/quickstarts/binary-classification/Binary%2BClassification%2BQuickstart.ipynb)
+  + Go to the source page: [ML-Server-Python-Samples/microsoftml/quickstarts/binary-classification/Binary+Classification+Quickstart.ipynb](https://github.com/Microsoft/ML-Server-Python-Samples/blob/master/microsoftml/quickstarts/binary-classification/Binary%2BClassification%2BQuickstart.ipynb)
-  + In the Github page for this sample, click **Raw** to view the Python script for this notebook.
+  + In the Github page for this notebook, click **Raw** to show the Python script.
   + Use the browser save-as command to save a local copy of the file.
 Apply an **.ipynb** file extension.

   > [!Note]